The Boxer Rescue

 We will be in touch to let you know if you are an “approved adopter”.
 If you’ve been matched to a dog, we will begin the process of making that boxer a permanent member of your family.
 If there are no boxers that are a match for your family, we ask that you be patient.
 We are always rescuing boxers, so one is bound to come along that is a perfect fit.
 You are welcome to maintain communication with us during this waiting period.

 Frequently Asked Questions

 Adoption Service Area

-Please note, APPLICANTS MUST BE 21 YEARS OLD and MUST reside in MA, RI, NH, or CT.
+Please note, APPLICANTS MUST BE 21 YEARS OLD and MUST reside in MA, ME, RI, NH, or CT.
 Be sure the application is filled out in its entirety.
 Incomplete applications will not be considered.